The Muse and the

 certainly two things poetry can do.
 But two

-that is - the primary purpose of poetry,
+years, that is -- the primary purpose of

 Anyone can write poems to entertain